 (f) The information contained in the individual reports of handlers filed with the Commission pursuant to the provisions of this section shall not be made public in such form but the information contained in the reports may be prepared in combined form for the affected commodity in the formulation and enforcement of a marketing order, or may be made available pursuant to court order, but shall not be made available to anyone for private purposes.
 The Commission shall compile and make available this information and lists of names and addresses.
 After every hearing the hearing examiner shall compile and bring lists up to date in accordance with evidence and information obtained at the hearing, and he may subpoena witnesses, books and records for such purpose.

 HISTORY: 1962 Code Section 3-235.16; 1968 (55) 2743.

-Agreements and orders shall be administered by Commission with advice and approval of commodity board; employment of additional personnel.
+SECTION 46-17-180.
+Agreements and orders administered by Commission with advice and approval of commodity board; employment of additional personnel.